Notion Alternative for Teachers

 Stop building your planner.
 Start using one.

-No templates to build 🏫 School-specific features built in 📶 Works offline 💰 Free + from £2.99/month 🚫 No ads, no data selling
+⚑ No templates to build 🏫 School-specific features built in πŸ“Ά Works offline πŸ’° Free + from Β£3.49/month 🚫 No ads, no data selling

 The Notion teacher planner problem

-Notion is genuinely impressive.
-But "impressive" and "works for teachers straight away" are different things.
-When teachers try to use Notion as a teacher planner, they typically face the same set of problems:
+Notion is a powerful tool.
+But "powerful" and "works for teachers straight away" are different things.
+When teachers try to use Notion as a planner, they tend to hit the same handful of problems:

 • No push notifications for task deadlines